gordonbrander/lettersmith_py/README.md

 That's it!

+Check out [blog/build.py](/lettersmith/package_data/scaffold/blog/build.py) for an example of a build script that uses some of the built-in plugins to create a typical blogging setup.

 Lettersmith comes with a swiss army knife of helpful tools for things like Markdown, templates, drafts, tags, wikilinks, and more — and if you see something missing it's easy to write your own functions.